- Search The Registry

-The birth of Dr. H. Claude Hudson in 1887 is celebrated on this date.
+H. Claude Hudson was born on this date in 1887.
 He was an African American dentist, lawyer, and businessman from Marksville Louisiana.

 The son of a Louisiana slave,.
 Hudson dedicated 60 years of his life to civil rights.
 A pioneer of the National Association for the Advancement of Colored People, he was president of the first branch of the NAACP in Shreveport, LA .(1921-23).
 He then moved his family to Los Angeles and within a year he was elected president of the L.A. branch, a term which lasted 10 years.
 Hudson earned the title "Mr. NAACP" from Los Angeles locals who recognized him as the city's most respected Black leader.

 Hudson enrolled in Loyola Law School in 1927, in the four-year evening program, at the age of 41, and actively practiced dentistry throughout his law school career.
 Hudson was Loyola's first African-American graduate in 1931.
 He never practiced law in the traditional sense, but rather, studied the law to provide services to the NAACP in bringing about justice and fighting for inequality.
 He was instrumental in desegregating Los Angeles beaches and establishing Martin Luther King, Jr. Hospital.